-If your planned summer holiday abroad is on hold as a result of the Covid-19 outbreak, you may be thinking about taking a camping trip in the UK for the first time instead once the current situation improves.
+If your planned summer holiday abroad is on hold as a result of the Covid-19 outbreak, you may be thinking about taking a camping trip in the UK for the first time once restrictions are lifted from July 4.

 Across the Winfields Outdoors blog pages you’ll find hundreds of helpful articles all designed to help you get the most from your trip, but if you’re a novice to the world of camping then there are some key things to consider before setting off.

 We'd love to help you make sure you get the maximum enjoyment from your first trip into the great outdoors.